dsyer/katacoda-scenarios/spring-boot/intro.md

-Spring Boot is fun.
-This scenario tries to keep it fun.
+Spring Boot is a great way to write an application in Java.
+This scenario show you how to create a Spring Boot application and run it in Kubernetes.